okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-user-scoped-account-management/main/index.md

 If an invalid `method` is passed in the request body, the response returns a 400 BAD REQUEST with error code E0000001.

-If the phone authenticator isn't enabled for `method` on the org, the response returns a 403 FORBIDDEN with error code E0000038.
+If the phone authenticator isn't enabled for `method` in the org, the response returns a 403 FORBIDDEN with error code E0000038.

 If the number of phone factors for the current user already reaches the maximum allowed per user or the phone factor is failed to create, the response returns a 400 BAD REQUEST ERROR with error code E0000001.